SedghiAmin/Bours-Pardaz/README.md

 # Bours-Pardaz
-This project is developed by flutter + Dart + php + jwt you can download an see this application from link below: https://cafebazaar.ir/app/ir.probs.BoursePardaz
+This project is developed by Flutter + Dart + PHP + Jwt you can download and see this application from the link below: https://cafebazaar.ir/app/ir.probs.BoursePardaz

-you cannt sign in / sign up in application now! becasuse my server is turned off
+You can't sign in / sign up in application now! because my server is turned off